rhuss/rhuss.github.io/_posts/2015-09-07-fish-pepper-announcement.md

 fish-pepper can be seen in its fully beauty in [fabric8io/base-images][10] where more than twenty five base images are maintained with fish-pepper.

-If you have node.js installed you can install it super easy with
+With node.js you can install fish-pepper super easy with

     npm -g install fish-pepper